KratosMultiphysics/GiDInterface/README.md

 * Go to: Data / Problem type / kratos
 * kratos top menu / Developer mode (recommended)

+## Warning
+* This repository is in Beta version.
+This means that everything can change, and there is no "transform from older versions" yet.

 ## Want to develop?
 * Ask for access -> contact fjgarate@cimne.upc.edu